How to Whiten Your Teeth 11 Best RemediesSeptember 29, 2017

 Also, note that all the remedies mentioned below do not alone help to maintain the color and health of your teeth.
 They must be paired with regular flossing and brushing to see better results.

 2. Oil Pulling

-Oil pulling is an ancient Indian remedy to improve oral hygiene.
-It involves putting a tablespoon of oil in your mouth, and pulling and pushing it through your teeth continuously for 15-20 minutes.
+It is an ancient Indian remedy to improve oral hygiene.
+It involves putting a tablespoon of oil in your mouth and pulling and pushing it through your teeth continuously for 15-20 minutes.
 Although this method is not scientifically proven, it is noted to kill the bacteria inside your mouth, thereby preventing plague and consequently avoiding discoloring.

 Traditionally, coconut oil and sesame oil are used for oil pulling.
 Many prefer coconut oil due to its pleasant taste, and other anti-bacterial properties.
 However, any oil will do the job.

 Unlike other teeth whitening methods, this method does not expose your teeth to harmful chemicals that could cause side effects.
 Hence this method is completely safe to try.

 If you ever paid attention to the ingredients used in some commercial toothpaste, you must have noticed that baking soda is an active ingredient in many of them.
 This is because of its natural whitening properties.

 Baking soda is a mild abrasive that removes stains from your teeth.
 In addition, it creates an alkaline environment in your mouth that prevents the bacteria from growing.